 Click firms below for more details.
 This list will be updated with new information as it becomes available.

 Akerman on April 24 announced it would cut 12.5% from the draws of most partners, of counsel and consultants; 17.5% from the draws of some partners with a different compensation arrangement; 7.5% from the compensation of associates and staff with annual salaries of $150,000 or higher; and 5% from the compensation of staff with annual salaries of less than $150,000.
-On May 21, the firm told Law360 it will conduct its summer associate program virtually starting July 6 and will shorten its normally eight-week program to four weeks.
-Summer associates will be paid for those four weeks and offer decisions will be made at the end of the program.
+On May 21, the firm told Law360 it would conduct its summer associate program virtually starting July 6 and would shorten its normally eight-week program to four weeks.
+Summer associates would be paid for those four weeks and offer decisions would be made at the end of the program.
+On Nov.
+16, the firm said it had eliminated its pandemic-induced pay reductions for all employees at the beginning of November and had reimbursed all its employees for those reductions by paying them a bonus that included the withheld pay.

 Akin Gump on May 8 said it will host a virtual summer associate program that will span five weeks from early July to early August, according to a memo sent to its associates.
 However, associates will receive full compensation for the 10 weeks the firm had initially planned.
 Second-year summer associates can expect job offers after graduation, and first-year associates should expect invitations to return next summer, the firm said.